AtsushiSakai/rosbag_to_csv/README.md

 # rosbag_to_csv

-A GUI tool to convert topics from a rosbag file to csv files
+A GUI tool to convert topics from a single rosbag file or multiple rosbag files to csv files

 # Supported versions